holistic-web/toolbox/tools/js-formatter/README.md

 # JS Formatter

-This tool validates and formats JavaScript entered by a developer.
-It is written in Vue.js.
+This tool validates and formats JavaScript using [`UglifyJS`](https://www.npmjs.com/package/uglifyjs-browser)

-#TODO: provide a link to the live url of this tool
+Site is hosted at https://js-formatter.web.app

 ## Setup Guide
 - [ ] run `npm install` on this folder to generate package-lock.json and node_modules